 The wattage of the pump is the most critical factor.
 The higher the power, the more pressure the pump can provide.
-But for small water pumps, it is impossible to make a massive wattage due to the technical bottlenecks such as heat dissipation.
-For us now, the maximum power single stage pump we can make is less 150 watts.
+But for small water pumps, it is impossible to make a massive wattage due to technical bottlenecks such as heat dissipation.
+For us now, the maximum power single-stage pump we can make is less than 150 watts.
 So, next, we will discuss what other factors can affect the head (the pressure) of the pump under a certain power wattage.

 Under a certain pump wattage, the speed of the pump is proportional to the pressure it can provide.
 This is why our DC water pumps can provide a higher head (more pressure) than AC water pumps.